uwejacobs/complete-bootstrap-4-shortcodes/README.md

         [/column-outer]
     [/row-outer]

-The container component is also supported in case your theme doesn\'t include a container.
+The container component is also supported in case your theme doesn't include a container.

     [container]